PayU-EMEA/plugin_prestashop/README.EN.md

 | Displaying payment methods on Presta checkout summary page | :white_check_mark: | :white_check_mark: |
 | Payment retry for cancelled payments | :white_check_mark: | :white_check_mark: |
 | Multi-currency support | :white_check_mark: | :white_check_mark: |

-Plugin [version 2.x](https://github.com/PayU/plugin_prestashop/tree/2.x) supports PrestaShop versions 1.4, 1.5 and 1.6 but is not develop.

 More information on the features can be found in the [More on features](#more-on-features) section